Lewis Carroll: Later life

 The only known occasion on which he travelled abroad was a trip to Russia in 1867 as an ecclesiastic, together with the Reverend Henry Liddon.
 He recounts the travel in his "Russian Journal", which was first commercially published in 1935.
-On his way to Russia and back, he also saw different cities in Belgium, Germany, partitioned Poland, and France.
+On his way to Russia and back, he also saw different cities in Belgium, Germany, partitioned Poland and Lithuania, and France.